tagucci/pythonrouge/README.md

 # using pip
 pip install git+https://github.com/tagucci/pythonrouge.git
 ```
 Then, you can use pythonrouge.
+If you don't have ROUGE package, I recommend you clone this repository to your local, and do "python setup.py install".

 # Usage